When a Storm Hits, Run Toward It

 Going No Contact

+A Survival Story.
 Some relationships cannot survive a lifetime of choosing everyone else’s comfort.
 Distance is not punishment—it's preservation.
 And can be a well-deserved relief from a lifetime of hurt.

 Understanding Childhood Trauma's Impact on the Brain: A Journey Through Neural Changes